cmu-phil/tetrad-fx/README.md

-A first draft is done for this a few days ahead of schedule, so as time permits for the next few days, I will be going through and making things smoother and more robust.Commenbts re swelcome.
+A first draft is done for this a few days ahead of schedule, so as time permits for the next few days, I will be going through and making things smoother and more robust.
+Comments are welcome.

 The idea we have been pursuing is to shift the focus of Tetrad away from simulation studies and more toward analysis of particular